timhaintz/PromptEngineering/README.md

     python vision_testPrompts.py
     ```

-### Export Prompt Patterns from JSON File
+### Export PPs and PEs from the JSON File

-To export and count the prompt patterns from the `promptpatterns.json` JSON file, use the `exportPromptPatternsJSONfile.py` script.
+To export and count the PPs and PEs from the `promptpatterns.json` JSON file, use the `exportPromptPatternsJSONfile.py` script.
 Below are some example usages:

-1. **Print the prompt patterns to the console:**
+1. **Print the PPs and PEs to the console:**
-This will print the prompt patterns to the console in a formatted way.
+This will print the PPs and PEs to the console in a formatted way.

 ```sh
 python exportPromptPatternsJSONfile.py --format console
 ```

-2. **Write the prompt patterns to an HTML file with the default filename `promptpatterns.html`:**
+2. **Write the PPs and PEs to an HTML file with the default filename `promptpatterns.html`:**

-This will write the prompt patterns to an HTML file called `promptpatterns.html` in the same directory as the script.
+This will write the PPs and PEs to an HTML file called `promptpatterns.html` in the same directory as the script.

 ```sh
 python exportPromptPatternsJSONfile.py --format html
 ```

-3. **Write the prompt patterns to an HTML file with a custom filename:**
+3. **Write the PPs and PEs to an HTML file with a custom filename:**
-This will write the prompt patterns to an HTML file called `mypromptpatterns.html` in the same directory as the script.
+This will write the PPs and PEs to an HTML file called `mypromptpatterns.html` in the same directory as the script.

 ```sh
 python exportPromptPatternsJSONfile.py --format html --filename mypromptpatterns.html
 ```

 4. **Include the current date in the filename of the HTML file:**
-This will write the prompt patterns to an HTML file with a filename that includes the current date in the format `promptpatterns_YYYYmmdd.html`.
+This will write the PPs and PEs to an HTML file with a filename that includes the current date in the format `promptpatterns_YYYYmmdd.html`.

 ```sh
 python exportPromptPatternsJSONfile.py --format html --filename promptpatterns_{date}.html